oneexists/oneexists.github.io/git/_posts/2022-05-09-optimized-workflow.md

+---
+layout: post
+title: "How to Incorporate Git into an Optimized Workflow"
+---
 # How to Incorporate Git into an Optimized Workflow

 Git is known for its ability to provide version control, but it can also